-Presented in a resin and stainless steel case with a similar square-shape of the original DW5000C from 1983 the design features a new stainless steel bezel, which both adds to the durability of the watch and gives it a new premium aesthetic while still keeping the cost and weight down.
+Presented in a resin and stainless steel case with a similar square shape to the original DW5000C from 1983 the design features a new stainless steel bezel, which both adds to the durability of the watch and gives it a new premium aesthetic while still keeping the cost and weight down.

-While not as premium a finish as seen on the higher-end 5000 Series watches, the vertically brushed finish and machine beveled edges on the steel bezel is a nice touch.
+While not as premium a finish as seen on the higher-end 5000 Series watches, the vertically brushed finish and machine-beveled edges on the steel bezel are a nice touch.